Quadrate bone: Function in reptiles

 In some lizards and dinosaurs, the quadrate is articulated at both ends and movable.
 In snakes, the quadrate bone has become elongated and very mobile, and contributes greatly to their ability to swallow very large prey items.

 Function in mammals

 In mammals, the articular and quadrate bones have migrated to the middle ear and are known as the malleus and incus.
-Along with the stapes, which is homologous to some reptilian and amphibian Columella (auditory system), these are known as the ossicles and are a defining characteristic of mammals.
+Along with the stapes, which is homologous to some reptilian and amphibian columellae, these are known as the ossicles and are a defining characteristic of mammals.

 Development

 In pig embryos, the mandible ossifies on the side of Meckel's cartilage, while the posterior part of that cartilage is ossified into the incus.
 In later development, this portion detaches from the rest of the cartilage and migrates into the middle ear.